-Endowed funds are donor established investment accounts created to offer lasting financial support to Capital University students, faculty, schools, departments and programs.
-Named endowments recognize a donor, area of study, or someone that a donor wishes to honor in perpetuity.
+Endowed funds are donor-established investment accounts created to offer lasting financial support to Capital University students, faculty, schools, departments and programs.
+Named endowments recognize a donor, area of study, or someone a donor wishes to honor in perpetuity.

 Endowed chairs are established at the $1,500,000 gift level.
 Funds are used to attract and retain distinguished professors.
 Income from an endowed chair may be used for the salary support and other expenses related to the chair-holder’s research and teaching.

 If you’d like to contribute to an endowment, but do not meet the minimum naming opportunity, donate to one of Capital’s existing endowment funds:

 Income provides funds for students requiring or deserving financial aid.
 Recipients are chosen by the Financial Aid Office.